Oddly/rhce8-env/README.md

 3. Change to the `rhce8-env` directory that is now in your `/opt` directory.
 4. Run the following code:
 `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" && xcode-select --install &&brew install ansible ; brew install python ; brew cask install vagrant ; brew cask install VirtualBox ; brew cask install virtualbox-extension-pack ; vagrant plugin install vagrant-guest_ansible ; ./patch`

+### Usage on macOS

+1. Run `ansible-playbook -i localhost, vagrant.yml` to deploy the environment.
+Downloads approximately 7 GiB the first time.
+The installer will ask you which version you want to install.
+Version differences are:
+        - **Version 1**: Everything is set up, user `automation` has passwordless sudo and SSH access on control and the nodes.
+        - **Version 2**:  User `automation` does not have passwordless SSH and sudo access on the nodes.
+2. Run `vagrant destroy -f node1 node2 node3 node4 node5` to destroy all nodes and run `vagrant up` to bring them back up, clean installed.
+3. `vagrant destroy -f` removes all machines (without confirmation!)

 ##### Alternatively, you can install everything individually below.
 - [Install the Latest Version of Vagrant](https://www.vagrantup.com/downloads.html) - (`brew cask install vagrant`)